 SSG Girard “Jerry” Gass Jr.

 Gass enlisted in the Army in 2008 under the Special Forces Enlistment Option.
 Upon completion of Army Basic Combat and Advanced Individual Training, the Army Basic Airborne Course and the Special Forces Qualification Course, he reported to 3rd Special Forces Group (Airborne) as a Special Forces Medical Sergeant in 2011.
 His awards and decorations include the Bronze Star Medal, Army Commendation Medal with Valor, Army Achievement Medal, Army Good Conduct Medal (second award) and National Defense Service Medal.
-He was posthumously awarded his second Bronze Star Medal and the Meritorious Service Medal.
+He was posthumously awarded the Bronze Star Medal and the Meritorious Service Medal.
 Jerry was also awarded the Afghanistan Campaign Medal with one campaign star, Global War on Terrorism Service Medal, Army Service Ribbon, NATO Medal, Noncommissioned Officer Professional Development Ribbon (numeral 2), Parachutist Badge, Combat Infantryman Badge, and the Special Forces Tab.
 Gass was a native of South Carolina and was posthumously awarded the Palmetto State Heroes award.